PLoginoff/recap_bot/README.md

-_Mainly, this bot is for using Sber's free tokens, which is why everything is in Russian_
+_Mainly, this bot is for using Sber's free tokens, which is why everything is in Russian.
+Sber is a Russian cloud provider, and SberSpeech is their top-tier speech-to-text engine for Russian_

 # Recap Bot